aceirus/PyTorch/README.md

 # PyTorch

-This is a simple tutorial to provide a understanding of what is PyTorch and what is it useful for.
+This is a simple tutorial to provide an understanding of what is PyTorch and what it is useful for.

 ## Introduction